Check out this beautiful Luxman M-4000 power amplifier I’ve just serviced. This classic vintage beast needed a little work, let’s take a look.

 This beautiful Luxman M-4000 power amplifier absolutely sang after a good clean and service.
 It just goes to show that some TLC, correctly delivered, can make all the difference to an old girl like this.

 Don’t skimp on servicing your cherished hi-fi gear, especially at this age.
-You’d be amazed how reluctant some people are to have this sort of work done, yet if you knew what this amp might cost to replace, you’d absolutely need to spend around $10,000 AUD to get anything even close.
-Compare that to the few hundred dollars you might spend servicing it and it’s just a no-brainer,
+You’d be amazed how reluctant some people are to have this sort of work done, yet if you knew what this amp might cost to replace, you’d absolutely need to spend $10,000 + AUD to get anything even close.
+Compare that to the few hundred dollars you might spend servicing it and it’s just a no-brainer.

 If you live in Perth and you’d like me to service your Luxman amplifier, get in touch and we can arrange an inspection.